SkylineCommunications/dataminer-docs/connector-help/connector_help/Novelsat NS1000.md

 - **Interface Monitoring**: Displays the Modulator InterfaceTable.
 - **Interface ASI Config**: Displays the Modulator Interface ASI Table, which can be configured.
 - **Ethernet Interface Config**: Displays the Modulator Interface Ethernet Table, which can be configured.
-- **Interface Test Config**: Displays the Modulator Interface Test Table,which can be configured.
+- **Interface Test Config**: Displays the Modulator Interface Test Table, which can be configured.

 ### Line Settings